 Your dental insurance may cover some options, but not others.
 Each approach has a different price tag.

-We’ve outlined the primary types of braces your dentist may discuss with you.
+We’ve outlined the primary types of braces here.

 Many people have traditional braces, which are brackets with wires attached by rubber bands or special clips, when they are teenagers, so they are very familiar with this approach to treatment.
 Traditional braces have been around for decades, although the process has been refined so smaller orthodontic gear is required and the process takes less time.